Testing the double-logarithm asymptotic gluon density in ultraperipheral heavy ion collisions at the Large Hadron Collider: Results and discussions

-In our numerical calculations in what follows the \textbf{n$\mathbf{_O^O}$n} generator of forward neutrons for ultra-peripheral collisions \cite{Broz:2019kpl} has been used.
-Setting the notation, $P_{\mathrm{Xn}}$ is the probability of nuclear break-up of one nucleus to a state with any number ($\mathrm{X}$) of neutrons ($\mathrm{n}$).
-This is obtained through the mean number of the Coulomb excitation of the nucleus to any state which emits one or more neutrons, $P_{\mathrm{Xn}}^1$.
-In Fig. \ref{fig:6}-(a) the rapidity distributions form coherent $J/\psi$ production in 0n0n (solid curves), 0nXn (dashed curves) and XnXn (dotted curves) neutron multiplicity classes are presented and contrasted against experimental measurement from CMS \cite{CMS:2023snh} and ALICE \cite{ALICE:2023jgu} collaborations.
-Theoretical predictions are also given in each class for the IPSAT, BGK and BGK-DAS models.
-At large rapidities the deviation among the models is quite similar to the predictions without EMD effect.
-The BGK model produces better data descriptions in the cases of 0n0n and 0nXn classes whereas BGK-DAS provides a better results for XnXn class in case of CMS data set.
-In the situation where both experimental data set are considered, the overall normalization is well described within the theoretical uncertainties (comparing the 3 implementations of the nuclear dipole amplitude).
-In effect, given its higher normalization IPSAT shall be regarded hereafter as an upper bound of the dipole amplitude for $J/\psi$ photoproduction, while the BGK-DAS model is the lower bound.
-The rapidity distribution for $\rho^0$ production in the very same neutron multiplicity classes is presented in Fig. \ref{fig:6}-(b) using the same notation for the curves.
-The predictions are compared to measurements by the ALICE Collaboration \cite{ALICE:2020ugp}.
-As already discussed in the case without nuclear break up, the deviation among the models is less pronounced in the light meson photoproduction.
+In our numerical calculations, in what follows, the Monte Carlo program {\textbf{n$\mathbf{_O^O}$n}} (noon)~\cite{Broz:2019kpl} of forward neutrons for {UPC} was used. {The program} is a ROOT-based code that can be interfaced with existing generators of exclusive vector meson production in UPC or with theoretical calculations of such processes.
+Setting the notation, $P_{\mathrm{Xn}}$ denotes the probability of the nuclear breakup of one nucleus to a state with any number ($\mathrm{X}$) of neutrons ($\mathrm{n}$). { $P_{\mathrm{Xn}}$} is obtained through the mean number of the Coulomb excitation of the nucleus to any state that emits one or more neutrons, $P_{\mathrm{Xn}}^1$.
+In Figure~\ref{fig:6}a, the rapidity distributions from coherent $J/\psi$ production in {0n0n , 0nXn , and XnXn neutron} multiplicity classes are presented and contrasted {to the} experimental measurements {by the} CMS~\cite{CMS:2023snh} and ALICE Collaborations~\cite{ALICE:2023jgu}.
+Theoretical predictions are also given in each class for the IPSAT, BGK, and BGK-DAS models. {One finds that at} large rapidities, the deviations among the models are quite similar to the predictions without the EMD effect.
+The BGK model produces better {describes the} data in the 0n0n and 0nXn classes, whereas BGK-DAS provides better {agreed} results for the XnXn class in the case of the CMS {experiment} dataset. {When} both experimental datasets are considered, the overall normalization is well {enough} described within the theoretical uncertainties (comparing the three implementations of the nuclear dipole amplitude).
+In effect, given its higher normalization, IPSAT shall be regarded hereafter as an upper bound of the dipole amplitude for $J/\psi$ photoproduction, while the BGK-DAS model {as} the lower bound.
+The rapidity distribution for $\rho^0${-}production in the same neutron multiplicity classes is shown in Figure~\ref{fig:6}b.
+The predictions are compared to {the} measurements by the ALICE Collaboration~\cite{ALICE:2020ugp}.
+As already discussed {above in this Section,} in the case without nuclear breakup, the {difference} among the models is less pronounced in the light{-}meson photoproduction.